What is a clinical trial and why do we need them?

 What is a randomised controlled trial?

 The best way of knowing whether one treatment is better than another is by carrying out a ‘randomised controlled trial’ (RCT).
 A randomised controlled trial compares two or more groups of people: one or more research groups receive the new ‘research’ treatment(s) and a control group receive the existing ‘standard’ treatment.
-This allows researchers to see whether a new treatment is better than an existing treatment.
+This allows researchers to see whether a new treatment is better than, or at least as good as, an existing treatment.

 The decision about which treatment each participant in a randomised controlled trial receives is made at random – based on chance, rather than decided by the doctor or participant.
 This process is called randomisation and is the best way of ensuring that the results of trials are not biased.
 For example, if a doctor chose which treatment a patient should receive as part of a trial, she or he might unintentionally give the new treatment to sicker patients, or to younger patients.
 This would make the results of a trial unreliable, as it could exaggerate or hide the effects of the treatment.